My £50,000 WooCommerce Hosting Disaster

 For established stores (£50k+ monthly revenue): Consider dedicated servers or premium managed hosting.
 Revenue from improved performance justifies higher costs.
 Downtime losses exceed hosting savings every time.

-Don't make my £50k mistake.
+Do not make my £50k mistake.
 Invest in proper hosting from day one.
 Your customers will notice.
 Your bank account will thank you.